greenbase/depicted-item/README.md

-# Make Images of CAD Models
+# Generate Images from CAD Models

 Using the "main.py" script you can generate images of your CAD models in step file format.
 The models are rotated randomly.